-Special populations include
+Special populations include:

-- 1. individuals with disabilities; - 2. individuals from economically disadvantaged families, including low-income youth and adults; - 3. individuals preparing for nontraditional fields;

-- 4. single parents, including single pregnant women,

-- 5. out-of-workforce individuals;

-- 6. English learners;

-- 7. Homeless individuals as described in section 725 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11434a)

-- 8. youth who are in, or have aged out of, the foster care system; and

-- 9. youth with a parent who

-- a. is a member of the armed forces

-- b. is on active duty
+- 1. Individuals with disabilities; - 2.
+Individuals from economically disadvantaged families, including low-income youth and adults; - 3.
+Individuals preparing for nontraditional fields; - 4.
+Single parents, including single pregnant women, - 5.
+Out-of-workforce individuals; - 6.
+English learners; - 7.
+Homeless individuals as described in section 725 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+11434a); - 8. is a member of the armed forces or Youth who are in, or have aged out of, the foster care system; and - 9.
+Youth with a parent who is a member of the armed forces or is on active duty.